adam-scislowicz/seed/active/snippets/awscli/snippets.md

 ```
 `<ACTION>` example: ec2:CreateInternetGateway

-Will produce output wimilar to the following:
+Will produce output similar to the following:
 ```json
 {
   "EvaluationResults": [